ConvincibleMedia/ConvincibleMedia/source/index.md

 - name: Copywriting
   description: We’ll understand your ideas, then find the words that communicate them.
   link: '91181'
-  live:
+  live: false
-- name: Print Material
+- name: Print Design
-  description: We’ll create printed material that entices your audience to engage.
+  description: We’ll create printed materials that entice your audience to engage.
   link: '91182'
-  live:
+  live: false
 - name: Strategy
   description: We’ll solve your marketing riddles, and help you streamline your operation.
   link: '91183'